The Tale of Labor Day

-Climate change has thrown a wrench into the system, however.
-While Labor Day is the unofficial end of summer, it is now hot and muggy well into September.
-The author even remembers being on a date in early October 2007 and sitting outside because it was nearly eighty degrees at night.
-So, what can we do about this?
+Climate change has thrown a bit of a wrench into the system.
+While Labor Day is the unofficial end of summer, it is now generally hot and muggy well into September.
+How can we justify wearing light-colored pants into autumn?

-Glenn O’Brien, GQ‘s “Style Guy” and one of our sartorial heroes once wrote that the rule should be extended into October, at the end of the baseball postseason.
-We couldn’t agree more; if the world is fundamentally changing, we might as well dress for the weather.
+Glenn O’Brien, GQ‘s now-deceased “Style Guy,” once wrote that the rule should be extended into October in select cases.
+His logic?
+If your baseball team made it into the playoffs, you should be able to wear white pants for as long as they were contenders.
+We couldn’t agree more.
+If the world is fundamentally changing, we might as well dress for it.